luetkemj/luetkemj.github.io/_posts/2015-06-30-mother-blogs-made-easier.md

 Call for beta testers!

 I've been working a plugin to vastly improve the Mother Blog signup process.
-While I wouldn't suggest using it on a production just yet, it's definitely ready for a wider set of eyes than just my own.
+While I wouldn't suggest using it on a production site just yet, it's definitely ready for a wider set of eyes than just my own.

 Download the plugin here: [github.com/vcualtlab/motherblog](https://github.com/vcualtlab/motherblog).